Are you a registered practitioner?

 • Acupuncture can help with general health complaints in pregnancy such as back & pelvis pain, fatigue, swelling to stress…

-• In the last trimester, acupuncture prepares you for a natural labour, can turn breech babies and induce overdue babies
+• In the last trimester, acupuncture prepares you for a natural labour, can turn breech babies and can support spontaneous labour for overdue babies.

 @Ilana Sowter Acupuncture Melbourne, Ivanhoe 2017